developedbygeo/Memory-card-game/README.md

 ## <a id='features'></a>Features

 - Gallery-shuffling based on the Fisher-Yates algorithm.
+- Custom Redux thunk middleware to handle the HTTP requests.
 - Notification system for the HTTP request status.
 - Fallback UI.
 - Dynamic modal dialogues.